 How to Enjoy a No Contact Road Trip

-Road Trips in 2020 are not going to look the same as a road trip you took last year.
-Museums may be closed or operating on limited hours; restaurants may not be open to dining in and may only offer takeout service.
+Road Trips in 2021 are not going to look the same as a road trip you took in the past.
+Museums may still be closed or operating on limited hours; restaurants may or may not be open to dining in and may only offer takeout service.
 Amusement parks and city transportation may not be options for this year.
 But that does not mean that your road trip is going to be a bust.
 You just have to reset your expectations and come to understand that different isn’t bad, it’s just different.

 A no contact, social distancing road trip is not something to dread; instead, it is an opportunity to create memories and experiences like never before.